 I wrote this sponsored post for the VAVA dash cam.
 All opinions are mine.

 I was enlisted by VAVA to test a pre-production (prototype) unit of their latest product, the VAVA dash cam.
 Over the past week, as you will see, Jerry and I have tested virtually every feature of both the cam and its mobile app.
-VAVA launched its Kickstarter campaign for the VAVA dash cam this week to overwhelming success.
-In just 24 hours, the campaign has almost tripled its initial goal and sold out the first of its doorbuster deals.
+VAVA launched its Kickstarter campaign for the VAVA dash cam to overwhelming success.
+In just 24 hours, the campaign almost tripled its initial goal and sold out the first of its doorbuster deals.

 Table of Contents